cse110-sp23-group21/cse110-sp23-group21/admin/meetings/052623-sprint1review.md

 - share the general idea of each part
 - set up documentation standard
 - CI/CD rule for later commits
-- groups assignment for miniapps

 ##  Action Items
 - fixing up the rest problems and get ready for the second sprint

+- plan meeting with prof

 ###  Decisions